Why won't my Mac update?

 Once the bar loads, you'll get a quick overview of your available storage.

-If you've already installed macOS Ventura and are trying to install a minor software update, follow these steps to check available storage space: Apple menu > About This Mac > More Info > Storage tab.
+If you've already installed macOS Ventura and are trying to install macOS Sonoma, follow these steps to check available storage space: Apple menu > About This Mac > More Info > Storage Settings.

 The problem is, even if you think you have the required amount of storage, your Mac will sometimes tell you that you don't, so what can you do?
 The easiest thing to do is clear up more storage space.